Roswell Case Overview -- Part 4

-Gen. Ramey and Special Team Enter the Picture
+Gen. Ramey and Special Team Enter the Picture--Pentagon's Special Meeting

 Also at this point there a few reports from witnesses of a special team or teams flying in from Washington to take charge of the recovery, perhaps part of the Army Counter-Intelligence Corp, or CIC (E.g. see the affidavit of Sgt.
 Robert Smith) In the Ramey memo, they are perhaps referred to as the "CIC/TEAM."
 Witness Frank Kaufmann has claimed to be a member of this special CIC team, which he said consisted of nine main members.

-There are other allusions to this team or other teams in the memo in the third person, such as "THEY WILL SHIP" or "IF THEY ADD."
+There are other possible allusions to this team or other teams in the memo in the third person, such as "THEY WILL SHIP" and perhaps "IF THEY ADD."

 Kaufmann may also have implied that Gen. Ramey and Charles Lindbergh were involved with this team.
 As remarkable as this claim may seem, there is some corroboration for it.
 E.g., see the affidavit of Earl Zimmerman, formerly with AFOSI (Air Force equivalent of the CIC).
 Zimmerman said he saw both Ramey and Lindbergh together at the Roswell officer's club at the time of all the flying saucer rumors.
 Lindbergh's presence wasn't publicized.
 Furthermore, he was told that they were there "because of the flying saucer business."
 Zimmerman also noticed an unknown CIC officer at the base whom he pointed out to Col. Blanchard, who was likewise unaware that he was there.